o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github.md

     LY_PACKAGE_SERVER_URLS=https://d2c171ws20a1rv.cloudfront.net
     ```

-### Download 3rd party packages
+### Download third-party packages

 1. Download the 3rd Party zip file: <https://d2c171ws20a1rv.cloudfront.net/3rdParty-windows-no-symbols-rev13.zip>.

 1. Unzip this file into a writable folder.
-The path up to and including the 3rdParty folder unzipped from this zip file will be referred to as the `<3rdParty Path>` in the remainder of this section.
+The path, up to and including the 3rdParty folder that was unzipped from this file, will be referred to as the `<3rdParty Path>` in the remainder of this section.

-    By default, this location will also act as a cache location for the 3rd party package downloader (configurable with the `LY_PACKAGE_DOWNLOAD_CACHE_LOCATION` environment variable).
+    By default, this location will also act as a cache location for the third-party package downloader (configurable with the `LY_PACKAGE_DOWNLOAD_CACHE_LOCATION` environment variable).

 ### Install Additional SDK's

 1. Install the FBX SDK as instructed in `<3rdParty Path>/FbxSdk/2016.1.2-az.1/README.md`.

 1. Install **Wwise version 2019.2.8.7432** using the [Wwise Launcher](https://www.audiokinetic.com/download/).
 Select the C++ SDK and one or more deployment platforms to install.
-Once installed, copy the `SDK` directory from the install location into the `<3rdParty Path>/Wwise/2019.2.8.7432` directory that you will create.
+When the deployment platform is installed, copy the `SDK` directory from the install location into the `<3rdParty Path>/Wwise/2019.2.8.7432` directory that you will create.

 ### Register O3DE engine

 Each time you setup a new O3DE engine directory, you must register it.
 This creates (or updates) the O3DE manifest in your user directory on your computer.

-1. Open a command prompt to the directory where you setup O3DE and use the `o3de register` command as shown.
+1. Open a command prompt to the directory where you set up O3DE and use the `o3de register` command as shown.

     ```cmd
     scripts\o3de register --this-engine